In This Article

 Borrower Engagement

 Responsive platforms keep borrowers engaged through the full application.
 Slow-loading pages and delayed status updates cause abandonment.
-In a market where up to 35% of repeat buyers select a lender within three days of starting their search, seconds matter.
+In a market where up to 35 percent of repeat buyers select a lender within three days of starting their search, seconds matter.

 Conversion Rates